In re The Trade Desk, Inc. Securities Litigation

 Trade Desk’s Alleged Fraud

-Unknown to the public, however, Defendants failed to disclose that Trade Desk was experiencing significant problems with the Kokai rollout, a substantial number of clients were not adopting the platform, and Trade Desk’s engineering and sales team were not adequately structured to facilitate the Kokai rollout as planned.
+Unknown to the public, however, Defendants failed to disclose that Trade Desk was experiencing significant problems with the Kokai rollout, a substantial number of clients were not adopting the platform, and Kokai suffered from serious performance issues and product defects.

 On February 12, 2025, investors began to learn the truth regarding the Kokai rollout execution challenges that Trade Desk had been facing.
-On that day, Trade Desk issued a press release announcing its reported fourth quarter revenue of $741 million—below the Company’s previously issued guidance of $756 million and analysts’ estimates of $759.8 million.
-In the press release, Defendant Green, Trade Desk’s CEO, explained that the Company “undertook a reorganization to accelerate opportunities across CTV, retail media, identity, supply chain optimization, and audio[,] while forging ahead with innovations like Kokai.”
-During the earnings call that same day, Defendant Green disclosed that Trade Desk had yet to onboard all of its clients onto Kokai, and that maintaining both its old Solimar system and Kokai “slow[ed] [the Company] down.”
-Defendant Green also admitted that Trade Desk rolled out Kokai “slower than we anticipated,” but added that the slower rollout was “deliberate.”
-On this news, Trade Desk Class A common stock dropped $40.31 per share, or more than 32%, from a closing price of $122.23 per share on February 12, 2025, to a closing price of $81.92 per share on February 13, 2025.
+On that day, Trade Desk issued a press release announcing its earnings for the fourth quarter of 2024, missing revenue expectations for the first time in Trade Desk’s history.
+In the press release, Trade Desk’s CEO, explained that the Trade Desk rolled out Kokai “slower than we anticipated,” due to “execution missteps.”
+On this news, Trade Desk Class A common stock dropped $40.31 per share, or more than 30%, to a closing price of $81.92 per share on February 13, 2025.